Privacy

 • Anonymous traffic stats via privacy-respecting analytics.
 Page visits, referrer, country.
 No identifiers.

-• Server logsfor the static pages — standard Cloudflare access logs.
+• Server logs- standard Cloudflare access logs.
 Retained per Cloudflare's defaults.

 What we don't collect

-• The PDF or DOCX you generate.
-We don't see it.
+• The PDF or DOCX you export - we don't see it.

 How to verify